 An epidermoid cyst is a small lump under the skin.
-They usually do not require treatment, unless a person wants to have them removed due to cosmetic reasons, or if the cyst is infected.
+Epidermoid cysts usually do not require treatment, unless a person wants to have them removed due to cosmetic reasons, or if the cyst becomes infected.

 In this article, we look at what an epidermoid cyst is, its symptoms, causes, and treatment options.